You’ve heard the newborn stage can be tough, especially for first-time parents. Check out these tips on how to prepare for a newborn baby.

 How to prepare for a newborn

-Here are my suggestions on how to prepare for a newborn baby:
+So, what are a few recommendations on how to prepare for a newborn during those early months?

 Stuff gets in the way.
-The more stuff we have, the more time we spend managing it.
-Fewer clothes mean fewer loads of laundry.
-Fewer toys mean less time picking them up.
-Reducing clutter now will keep us from feeling overwhelmed when the baby comes.
+The more stuff you have, the more time you spend managing it.
+For instance, fewer clothes and toys mean fewer loads of laundry and less time cleaning up.
+Reducing clutter now will keep you from feeling overwhelmed when the baby comes.

 In survival mode, your brain doesn’t tell you that life would be easier if you washed your large mixing bowl.
 Instead, you get out another large mixing bowl and soon have two to wash.
 That is, of course, unless you only have one in the first place.

 Come newborn time, housework goes on the back burner (where it should be in survival mode).
 Is your stuff helping you live a better and more relaxed life, or complicating it more?

 Before dumping all your stuff at a charity or secondhand store, look online for local “Buy Nothing” groups.
 You can post your items online to give to folks in your community.
 Even now, I still give stuff away here first, since these items are more likely to actually be used and appreciated.

 Free printables: Need a checklist of all the things to get done before the big day?
 Join my newsletter and grab your printable checklist below—at no cost to you: